boyla950/boyla950/README.md

 Download CV [here](https://drive.google.com/file/d/1Bbt_PTHyUqK7Xp9aDgyE0N761R41Qneh/view?usp=sharing)

 ## About Me
 Hi, I'm Matthew, a programmer and finance student from the North East of England.
-I have recently graduated from Durham University (where I studied computer science) and am currently studying for my master's degree in finance at Newcastle University!
+I have recently graduated from Durham University (where I studied computer science) and am currently waiting to graduate from my master's degree in finance at Newcastle University!

 During my time as an undergraduate, I have found a passion for machine learning and the greater field of data science.
 I am also very interested in financial markets and am looking to find opportunities to further explore these two fields and combine them.